csgillespie/efficientR/efficient-r-feedback-chapter2-rcotton.md

 When would you want to do OS resource monitoring?
 I can see this being useful for people managing servers, but for general users I think you need to sell some use cases.

-- I've added the following explanation: "If you only process small datasets system monitoring may not be necessary but when handling datasets at the limits of your computer's resources, it can be a useful tool for identifying bottlenecks, such as when you are running low on RAM."
+- I've added the following explanation: "If you only process small datasets, system monitoring may not be necessary but when handling datasets at the limits of your computer's resources, it can be a useful tool for identifying bottlenecks, such as when you are running low on RAM."

 ## Section 2.2